The Patterson Episode

 Soon after Tau Phi Delta became the Alpha Chapter of Sigma Pi Fraternity of the United States, Patterson was listed as National Secretary on the Fraternity’s letterhead.
 The four other designated officers were his schoolmates at Charlotte Hall prep school.
 None of them ever belonged to Sigma Pi.
 The letterhead also claimed 1752 as the founding date.

 Despite the incredible story concocted and defended by Patterson, all went well for a time.
 Several new chapters were established.
 Patterson, after less than one year of college, became a cub reporter.
 In this capacity, he met William Jennings Bryan several times.
 As some members of the new Sigma Pi began to question Patterson’s story, he leaned heavily upon his meetings with Bryan.
 It was clearly known that Bryan belonged to Sigma Pi of Illinois College.
 Patterson was able to arrange a meeting in Columbus between Bryan and all of the members of Gamma Chapter at Ohio State University.
 Patterson made Bryan an honorary member of Sigma Pi Fraternity.
-Bryan posed for a picture with the group.
+Bryan posed for a picture with the group (see below).
 The use of the Bryan connection kept dissension down for a time.

 Finally, in 1909, a series of events developed that brought down the house of cards Patterson had so carefully built.
 The trouble started when the World Almanac first mentioned Sigma Pi among its list of fraternities with a founding date of 1752.
 Listed as its two most famous living alumni were Bryan and Yates.
 Both were members of the Illinois College Society.